Red, Green and Brown: What's in the Water?

 Milky White or Cloudy Green Coloured Water

-Click here to see a list of estuaries with reported anoxic events since 2002.
+A list of estuaries with reported anoxic events since 2002 is available to download.

 One common cause of an oily ‘sheen’ on the surface of water is the presence of harmless iron- or manganese-loving bacteria.
 These bacteria are often found in waterlogged soils.
 Decaying plant and animal material can also create an oily appearance.
 Oily sheens caused by natural causes have no petroleum odour.
 Sheens caused by petroleum will also flow back together again when disturbed by poking with a stick.
 Natural sheens will stay separated.